-Colorado District Attorneys in Arapahoe, Douglas and Jefferson County complained and This law means you can still be convicted of DUI, even if you were found innocent at trial.the legislature has responded.
-Defense attorneys at O'Malley and Sawyer and other firms were apparently winning too many DUI / DWAI trials.
+Colorado District Attorneys in Arapahoe, Douglas and Jefferson County complained and This law means you can still be convicted of DUI, even if you were found innocent at trial.
+The legislature has responded.
+Defense attorneys at Sawyer Legal Group and other firms were apparently winning too many DUI / DWAI trials.
 So, an additional law provides that even if you are found innocent of DUI and DWAI at trial (you were driving safely), you can still be convicted of DUI by having a certain blood alcohol level or greater.

 Safety isn't Considered: Only the Numbers